heiloMeow/COMP2150-React-Web-Project-Assessment/docs/ImplementationPlan.md

 - **Testing Notes:**
   - Run accessibility tooling (e.g., `npm run lint:a11y` or axe browser extension) if available.
   - Perform responsive checks using browser dev tools or automated tests.

+## Phase 7a – No-ENV Backend Enablement
+- **Planned Work:**
+  - Scaffold the backend service under `llm-service/**`, ensuring the project structure supports future expansion.
+  - Retain `config.sample.json` for committed defaults and add developer-only overrides via an ignored `config.local.json`.
+  - Implement the POST `/api/summarize-applicant` route that validates payloads with a Zod `SummarySchema` before processing.
+  - Configure CORS policies to allow the frontend to call the backend using the constants defined in `src/config.ts`.
+- **Testing Notes:**
+  - Add request/response tests for `/api/summarize-applicant`, covering both valid submissions and schema validation failures.
+  - Verify that local configuration loading respects the `config.sample.json` defaults when `config.local.json` is absent.
+  - Exercise CORS behavior through integration or supertest-based coverage to confirm frontend compatibility.

 ## Phase 8 – Performance Optimizations
 - **Planned Work:**